thatslifescience/github_dev/_posts/2022-05-12-Thriving-in-Deadly-Environments-jlavalley.md

 &lt;center>&lt;a data-flickr-embed="true" href="https://www.flickr.com/photos/187342690@N02/52035956396/in/dateposted-public/" title="Cladosporium_sphaerospermum_colony">&lt;img src="https://live.staticflickr.com/65535/52035956396_ab5edc54bb.jpg" width="500" height="403" alt="Cladosporium_sphaerospermum_colony">&lt;/a>&lt;script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8">&lt;/script>&lt;/center>

-**Figure 3**. _Cladosporium sphaerospermum_ as viewed in a petri dish.
+**Figure 3.** _Cladosporium sphaerospermum_ as viewed in a petri dish.
 This species is an opportunistic fungi that often is found on weakened and dying plants.
 One of the radiotrophic species found at Chernobyl.
 (Source: [mold busters](https://www.bustmold.com/resources/mold-library/cladosporium-sphaerospermum/))

 These are just some of the potential implications for using fungi in space.
 Other even more fantastical implications are being thought of every day.
 Whether it be psychedelic mushrooms as medication to minimize the loneliness of space travel [4] or even taking mushroom furniture a step farther and making satellites out of them to minimize the damage of space junk [11], the opportunities are endless when it comes to our fungal friends.

-**References **
+**References**

 [1] Dadachova, Ekaterina, and Arturo Casadevall. “[Ionizing Radiation: How Fungi Cope, Adapt, and Exploit with the Help of Melanin.](https://doi.org/10.1016/j.mib.2008.09.013)” _Current Opinion in Microbiology_ 11, no. 6 (2008): 525–31.